tsuki-lang/tsuki/spec.md

 ```

 `impl` blocks are bound to modules, rather than types - if an `impl` block appears in a module different to where the type was declared, that module has to be imported alongside the module declaring the type for all functions to be available.

+Implementing a trait from an external package on a type from an external package is forbidden, as it might break assumptions that the library author wanted to provide the users with.
+For example, it is not possible to implement `Ordinal` on the standard library `String` type, because a) it wouldn't make sense, and b) the string type is not ordinal, and we shouldn't pretend it is, as all other code operates on that assumption.

+It is however possible to augment types from external packages with implementations of locally defined traits, and locally defined methods.

 ### `Self`